 With his striking musicality, instinctive stylistic certainty and musical maturity, the young cellist Maximilian Hornung, whose career began when he won the German Music Council’s Competition in 2005, is taking the international music scene by storm.

-Born in Augsburg in 1986, Hornung began taking cello lessons at the age of eight.
-He studied under Eldar Issakadze, Thomas Grossenbacher and David Geringas.
-As cellist of the Tecchler Trio, in which he played until 2011, he won the First Prize of the ARD Music Competition.
-Hornung is supported and sponsored by the Anne-Sophie Mutter Circle of Friends Foundation and Borletti-Buitoni Trust London.
+Maximilian Hornung, born 1986 in Augsburg, began taking cello lessons at the age of eight.
+The teachers with whom he has studied most intensely are Eldar Issakadze, Thomas Grossenbacher and David Geringas.
+As cellist of the Tecchler Trio, in which he played until 2011, he won the First Prize of the ARD Music Competition in 2007.
+At the age of only 23, he became first principal cellist of the Bavarian Radio Symphony Orchestra and held this position until 2013.
+Maximilian Hornung has been supported and sponsored by the Anne-Sophie Mutter Circle of Friends Foundation and Borletti-Buitoni Trust London.